Call 2 – Consortium

 - be well managed via an operations officer or project manager.
 This person should be able to coordinate scientific advisory groups, produce scientific reports, manage the funds and interface with other academic institutions and users, including public sector, civil society, or industry where appropriate.

 - undertake knowledge brokering to develop linkages between the components of a consortium, including users, and facilitate knowledge transfer and exchange with policy and practice to deliver impact of the research evidence.
 Knowledge brokering will also support between-consortia activity.

 2. Consortium Award Application Process

-There will be a two-stage process for applications for UKPRP Consortium Awards under the second funding round.
-Figure 1 provides an overview of the application process and the sections which follow provide further details.
+There will be a two-stage process for applications for UKPRP Consortium Awards under the second funding round; outline application and consortium development period, and the full application stage.
+Further details of these stages can be found below.

 Outline Application and Consortium Development Period

 (i) A detailed outline application for a Consortium Award.